 What a proper AI visibility tool does for your agency

 AEO Copilot tracks how AI systems respond to the specific queries your clients care about.
-For each client, you set up a topic group with their target prompts, and the tool monitors brand mentions, position, and sentiment across ChatGPT, Perplexity, and Gemini.
+For each client, you set up a topic group with their target prompts, and the tool monitors brand mentions, position, and sentiment across ChatGPT, Claude, Perplexity, and Google AI Overviews.

 The metrics it tracks: